 - 11th District cost of funds index (COFI) – The interest financial institutions in the western U.S. are paying on deposits they hold

-- The Secured Overnight Financing rate (SOFR) – The SOFR has replaced the London Interbank Offered Rate as the benchmark rate for ARMs
+- The Secured Overnight Financing rate (SOFR) – The SOFR has replaced the London Interbank Offered Rate (LIBOR) as the benchmark rate for ARMs

 Your loan paperwork identifies which index a particular ARM follows.